Phototherapy for Atopic Dermatitis

 Why It Is Done

-Phototherapy is usually used for mild to moderate cases of atopic dermatitis in adults.
+Phototherapy may be used for mild, moderate, or severe cases of atopic dermatitis in adults.
 It is used only for severe symptoms in children.

 How Well It Works